Thesannio123SanderNederstigt/Cloud_Databases_Assignment_Widget_Co/README.md

 # Cloud_Databases_Assignment_Widget_Co
-This is a respository for my take on a school assignment for Cloud Databases ()
+This is a respository for my take on a school assignment for Cloud Databases (assignment 1 - the online store)

 This assignment reads as follows:
 ```